Questions about teachMathematics.net

 Aren’t there lots of free resources already online for mathematics teachers?

 Yes, there is a lot of stuff out there for teachers, and yes, lots of it is really brilliant.
-From our experience though, most of those resources can be filed under the headings of ‘Worksheets’, PowerPoint lessons’, ‘games’ and ‘puzzles’ all of which have their rightful place in a varied classroom and we are delighted that they are out there.
+We know and appreciate that a lot of tecahers are working very hard to produce amazing resources.
+From our experience, a lot of those resources can be filed under the headings of ‘Worksheets’, PowerPoint lessons’, ‘games’ and ‘puzzles’ all of which have their rightful place in a varied classroom and we are delighted that they are out there.

 What we want more than anything though are the resources described above.
 These are rarer!
 Finding, creating and employing these type of activities are the highlights for us!

-When you consider the enormous sums of money that schools and departments willingly spend on textbooks and subscriptions, it seems odd to quibble over the small fee we are asking (80 Euros/65 GBP/ 100USD/ Year).
+When you consider the enormous sums of money that schools and departments willingly spend on textbooks and subscriptions, it seems odd to quibble over the small fee we are asking.
 Then consider the return on the investment!
-Textbooks are inefficient, quickly out of date, static and they are a model of mathematics teaching that we know is limited (note - limited, not useless).
+Textbooks are quickly out of date, static and they are a model of mathematics teaching that we know is limited (note - limited, not useless).

 A classroom full of engaged students thinking about, talking about and doing mathematics?
 We think that is priceless.